 - Beware of the experts

 - Don’t get emotional

 Bogle often criticized mutual funds for charging high fees.
 He famously said, “In investing, you get what they don’t pay for.”
-Vanguard charges much lower fees than industry standards and Bogle broke other industry standards as well.
-For example, other than being the first to offer index funds to individual investors he also sold mutual funds directly to investors instead of through brokers.
+Vanguard charged much lower fees than the industry standards and Bogle broke other industry standards as well.
+For example, along with being the first to offer index funds to individual investors, he also sold mutual funds directly to investors instead of through brokers.
 This also helped cut costs for consumers.

 Outside of charging high fees, he also questions the ability of money managers.
 Instead of focusing on short term results or experts that have a temporarily good record, one should focus more on the long term.
-Bogle also questions how many money managers did not see the leveraged balance sheet of major US banks, which caused the 2008 financial crisis.
+Bogle also questions why so many money managers did not see the leveraged balance sheet of major US banks which caused the 2008 financial crisis.

 Thank you for reading CFI’s article on famous fund managers.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: